Adding a stretchable & sticky header to a SwiftUI ScrollView

 I have added this view to my newly released ScrollKit library.
 You can find the source code here.
 If you give it a try, I’d love to hear what you think.

-Big thanks to Daniel Arden for joining me in my efforts to extend the native SwiftUI ScrollView with these great features.
+Big thanks to Daniel Arden for joining my efforts to extend the native SwiftUI ScrollView with these great features.